us4useu/arrus/docs/content/installation/index.rst

 ARRUS
 -----

-Before proceeding please make sure the device is properly connected to the computer.
+Before you proceed, please make sure the device is properly connected to the computer.

-1. Download and extract |arrus|_ package.
+1. Download and extract the |arrus|_ package.
-2. Run ``install.exe`` file and follow provided instructions.
+2. Run the ``install.exe`` file and follow the instructions provided.

 .. _fig-install_result:
 .. figure:: img/install_result.png